Larry-Gensch/Localizing/README.md

 your code base.

 ## Parameters

 - prefix: The prefix to use for generating localization keys.
 If omitted, all the key names will be generated without a prefix.
-- separator: A separator to use between the `prefix` value (if supplied) and the generated key name.
-If omitted, defaults to an underscore (_).
+- separator: A separator to use between the `prefix` value (if supplied) and the generated key (see warning))
 - table: The name of the Localization file to be used for accessing the localizations.
 If omitted, this defaults to `nil`, which means the base name of the filename will be `Localized`.
 - stringsEnum: The name of the inner enumeration that details the base keys and default values for the localization.
 If `nil`, defaults to the name `Strings`.

+> Warning: When this package is upgraded to 1.0.0, **the default separator will be changed from underscore (\_) to a dot (.)**.
+As such, for users of version 0.9.x, a diagnostic warning will be emitted whenever a prefix is supplied without a separator that suggests adding a separator parameter to the macro call.
+  This diagnostic will be removed in versions 1.0.0 of this package.

-Simply prefix an `enum` with the `@LocalizedStrings()` macro (that may be called with optional parameters).
+Simply prefix an `enum` with the `@LocalizedStrings()` macro (that may be called with optional parameters menioned above).
 Within this `enum`, create another  `enum` within it called `Strings`  (with a `RawValue` type `String`).

-The name `Strings` can be modified by using the `stringsEnum:` parameter to the `@LocalizedStrings()` macro.
-Each case in this internal will contain a localization key (the case name) and its associated `rawValue`.
+Each case in this internal enumeration will contain a localization key (the case name) and its associated `rawValue` (default value).

+> Tip: The name `Strings` can be modified using the `stringsEnum:` parameter to the `@LocalizedStrings()` macro.

 ## Symbol Generation

-The `prefix:` parameter to the `@LocalizedStrings` macro is used to give some organization to the localization files.
+The `prefix:` and `separator:` parameters to the `@LocalizedStrings` macro are used to give some organization to the localization files.
 For example, for a SwiftUI project, you might want to use prefixes to specify where the localization is used.
 Such an example might be `"Screens.main"` to specify that the localizations pertain to the `main` screen in the app.
 All generated localizations for the associated `enum` will use that prefix (along with the `separator:`) to generate the localization key.

-The `separator:` parameter to the `@LocalizedStrings` macro is used to provide a separator that will be inserted between the `prefix:` value (if specified), and the generated localization key.
+The `separator:` parameter to the `@LocalizedStrings` macro is used to provide a separator that will be inserted between the `prefix:` value and the generated localization key.
 So, if the prefix is `"Screens.main"`, a good separator to use might be the dot (`.`).
-By default, the separator is an underscore (`_`).
+By default, for versions 0.9.x, the separator is an underscore (`_`).
+This will change in 1.0.0 to dot (`.`).

 The `stringsEnum` specifies the name of an `enum` with a `RawValue` of type `String`.
 The cases within this enumeration are used to specify the base localization key ((`case` name) and the `rawValue`